johanv/blog.johanv.org/posts/why-linux-for-real.rst

 Seriously?
 Office and e-mail?
 Is that what you need?
 In 2000 perhaps, but today?
 I think not.

-Office is just the thing that you don't need.
+:doc:`Office is the thing that you don't need <node-204>`.
 If you do your work in Office, or in your mail client, then I think you're doing it wrong.
 What you need is a browser, a document reader and a decent text editor.
 And if you insist, maybe a spreadsheet.
 If you've got